Quad9DNS/threat-intel-api/README.md

 Contact Quad9 at support@quad9.net if you are a threat intelligence provider and need a key.

 Clients will access the api via a websocket.
-Clients will be given the url of the websocket (https://tiapi.quad9.net) and an authorization token.
+Clients need the url of the websocket (https://tiapi.quad9.net) and an authorization token.

 If a client has multiple threat lists they will be given a separate token for each list.